Written by Ada’s Medical Knowledge Team

 Symptoms include pain in the front of the neck, soreness in the throat, fever and a rapid heart rate.
 Thyroid hormone levels tend to be within the normal range.
 The cause of infection is typically determined using fine-needle aspiration (a type of biopsy), after which a treatment option will be prescribed.
 Most likely, this will require antibiotics or other antimicrobial agents and, in the case of an abscess, surgical drainage.
 Without effective and timely treatment, the condition can potentially be life-threatening.
 28

 A number of diagnostic methods may be used to confirm that thyroiditis or another thyroid condition is present, including blood tests and ultrasound scans.

 - TSH (thyroid stimulating hormone)

 - FT3 (free triiodothyronine) – only occasionally

-If the level of TSH is high and the FT4 low in a blood test, it indicates hypothyroidism.
+If the level of TSH is high and the FT4 low in a thyroid blood test, it indicates hypothyroidism.
 Conversely, if the level of TSH is low and the FT4 high, hyperthyroidism is indicated.
-The ranges used vary slightly by country and laboratory.
+The ranges used vary slightly by country and lab.
+29

-When autoimmune thyroiditis is suspected, a medical practitioner may order further blood tests to see whether thyroid antibodies are present at levels above the reference range.
+When autoimmune thyroiditis is suspected, a doctor may order further blood tests to see whether thyroid antibodies are present at levels above the reference range.
 These include thyroid peroxidase antibodies (TPOAb) and thyroglobulin antibodies (TgAb) to confirm Hashimoto’s thyroiditis, and thyroid stimulating hormone receptor antibodies (TSHR Ab), which are also called TSH receptor antibodies (TRAbs), in the case of Graves’ disease.
+29

 Radioactive iodine uptake test